Splashdown: Launch vehicles

 Some reusable launch vehicles recover components via splashdown.
 This was first seen with the Space Shuttle SRBs, with STS-1 launching in 1981.
 Out of 135 launches, NASA recovered all but two sets of SRBs.

 SpaceX has conducted propulsive splashdowns of the Falcon 9 first stage, Super Heavy booster, and Starship spacecraft.
 These vehicles are designed to land on land or modified barges and do not always survive intact after tipping over in the water; SpaceX has mainly conducted propulsive splashdowns for development flights.
 After the launch of CRS-16, the booster experienced a control issue and splashed down in the ocean instead of making an intended landing at Landing Zone 1.

 Rocket Lab intended to catch the first stage of their Electron rocket with a helicopter as it descended under parachute, but abandoned this idea in favor of parachute splashdown.
-In 2020, Rocket Lab made their first booster recovery.
+In 2020, Rocket Lab completed their first booster recovery.